Beginners Guide for ACX NarratorsJuly 24, 2019

 - Blue Bluebird SL+ Bundle

 AKA: Something to connect your microphone to your PC.
 If you’re using a USB microphone, you will not need an interface.
+There are pros and cons to using a USB microphone.
+No interface is one of the big pros.

 - Focusrite Scarlett Solo USB Audio Interface with Pro Tools